SarahWanjiru/personal-website/README.md

-# Geoffrey Kithuku - Personal Portfolio Website
+# Sarah - Personal Portfolio Website

 A modern, responsive portfolio website showcasing my skills, projects, and experience as a Full Stack Software Developer.
 Built with React, Tailwind CSS, and optimized for performance and SEO.